codeware-sthlm/codeware/packages/nx-migrate-action/README.md

 > As long as the repository is setup to allow auto-merges

+An open pull request for a specific Nx version is considered pending and will block a new pull request from being created for the same version.
+This is to give a developer some time to fix any breaking changes or to review in case auto-merge is disabled.

+On the other hand, when a new Nx version is released the action will automatically close any pending pull requests and create a new one.
+The pending pull request branches will be deleted.

 ## Usage

 Using the action is currently limited to this repository since the package isn't deployed.